 What Is The Hull Of A Boat

-Hulls are designed watertight and withstands heavy pounding as a result of rough seas.
+Additionally, when it comes to what is a hull on a boat, they are designed watertight and withstand heavy pounding as a result of rough seas.
 The hull is the most critical component of keeping the boat afloat.

 What Is The Function Of A Boat Hull